pantheon-deprecated/circle-scripts/README.md

-PENV          | The Pantheon site environment to overwrite on each test PEMAIL        | The email used to log in to a Pantheon User with access to the site PPASS         | The password for the acount specified by PEMAIL
+PENV          | The Pantheon site environment to overwrite on each test PEMAIL        | The email used to log in to a Pantheon User with access to the site PPASS         | The password for the acount specified by PEMAIL CI_BOT_EMAIL  | The email address to use in the git commit attribution CI_BOT_NAME   | The name to use in the git commit attribution

 Edit these in Project Settings > Environment Variables (https://circleci.com/gh/ORG/PROJECT/edit#env-vars).